-Sales of Japanese cars in South Korea slump as diplomatic row worsens
+Japanese car sales slump in South Korea as diplomatic row worsens

 Japan’s Asahi Group Holdings (2502.T), whose Asahi Super Dry is the most popular import brand in South Korea, said on Thursday the boycott had hit its beer sales as it lowered its profit guidance slightly.

-Reporting by Hyunjoo Jin; Editing by Sam Holmes and Muralikumar Anantharaman
+Reporting by Hyunjoo Jin; Additional reporting by Hayoung Choi; Editing by Muralikumar Anantharaman and Jacqueline Wong